section-engineering-education/engineering-education/content/articles/whatsapp-sentimental-analysis-using-dialogflow-twilio/index.md

 The code above loads the Twilio library and sends a message from the universal Twilio WhatsApp number to your number.

 ### Creating a webhook with Ngrok

-Using Ngrok you can make your locally hosted web server deployed to the internet with little effort.
+Using Ngrok you can deploy your locally hosted web server to the internet with little effort.

 You can download [Ngrok](https://ngrok.com/) Command Line Interface (CLI) to get started.